 Hank’s and Tara’s Story

-Our youngest son, Hank, will graduate from college with his wife Tara—he with a Bachelor of Science degree in construction engineering and job contract waiting for him—her with a communication/photo-journalism degree.
-She will be able to work from home continuing her photography business she began while in college.
+Our youngest son, Hank, will graduate from college with his wife Tara—he with a construction engineering job contract waiting for him.
+She will be able to work from home continuing the photography business she began while in college.

 They are also expecting their second child and our sixth grandchild after their graduation—shortly after our daughter Francy, and her husband Scott, have their third baby boy—Riley and Cooper’s brother.
 Our oldest son, Kurt, and his wife Davi have a baby boy, Hugo Henry, who was born ten months after Kurt’s second heart surgery.